Top 22 Global Wellbeing Ideas to Develop the Business

 Siesta is a traditional Spanish cultural practice of taking a midday nap or rest.
 Studies have shown that taking a short nap during the day can improve cognitive function and productivity.

-How businesses can apply it: Businesses can educate employees on the benefits of rest and relaxation by providing resources on the importance of sleep, stress management, and self-care.
+The way businesses can use it: Businesses can educate employees on the benefits of rest and relaxation by providing resources on the importance of sleep, stress management, and self-care.

 How Companies Incorporate Wellbeing Ideas into Their Business Approach